BaamAhmed/BaamAhmed/README.md

 # Hey There 👋
-I'm Bassam Ahmed (aka BaamAhmed), a Math student at the University of Waterloo planning to major in Data Science/Statistics and absolutely fascinated with any and every thing SWE and AI/ML.
+I'm Bassam Ahmed (aka BaamAhmed), a CS student at the University of Waterloo and absolutely fascinated with any and every thing AI/ML.

 Also, I just made a new portfolio website, [check it out!](http://www.baamahmed.me)